At a glance — 2026 ancestry citizenship

 Every year, thousands of Americans discover they already qualify for a second passport — and they never had to fill out a single visa application.
 No investment minimums.
 No language tests.
 No employer sponsors.
 The path was sitting in their family tree the entire time.

 This is not a loophole.
-It is codified law in dozens of countries, and it is the single most discussed topic on r/IWantOut — Reddit's largest expat community — for good reason.
+It is codified law in dozens of countries, and it is the single most discussed topic on r/IWantOut— Reddit's largest expat community — for good reason.
 A European passport through ancestry gives you the unrestricted right to live and work in all 27 EU member states plus Iceland, Liechtenstein, Norway, and Switzerland through freedom of movement agreements.
 No visa applications.
 No income thresholds.
 No expiration dates.
-It is, quite literally, the backdoor to Europe.
+Once you have your second passport, use our visa checker to see what it unlocks, or find the best country for your priorities across 95 destinations.

-But the rules vary enormously between countries.
-Italy will recognize claims going back unlimited generations, while the UK cuts you off at one.
+But the rules vary enormously between countries — and they change fast.
+Italy restricted its once-unlimited program to grandparents in March 2025, while the UK cuts you off at one generation.
 Some countries require you to prove your ancestor never gave up their citizenship.
 Others require you to speak the language.
 A few will hand you a passport in six months; others take four years.

 This guide covers every major citizenship-by-descent program worth pursuing, ranked by how accessible and generous each country's rules actually are.
 If you have European, Middle Eastern, or other ancestry, there is a real chance one of these programs applies to you.